About

 Welcome to the Medicinal Plant Program (MPP) at the University of Massachusetts Amherst.
 The Medicinal Plant Program is a consortium of faculty and staff at the University of Massachusetts, Amherst and is a part of the Department of Plant, Soil, and Insect Sciences.
 The program conducts education, research, and outreach related to all aspects of medicinal plants.

 The Medicinal Plant Program has both undergraduate and graduate courses of study.
-Currently, five courses are offered through the Program, encompassing the identification, production, use, manufacturing, and marketing of medicinal plants, giving students a well rounded education in the various disciplines related to medicinal plants.
+Currently, a variety of courses are offered through the Program, encompassing the identification, production, use, manufacturing, and the marketing of herbal plants and products.
+These courses provide a well rounded view of the various disciplines related to medicinal plants.

 Research